dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.operationsSupported.md

-# Operations supported
+# AzureFunctionsNodeScores-Cosmos - Operations supported

-Details of all the operations supported in this Azure Function.
+Details of all the operations supported in the scoresFunctionApp Azure Function.

 ## POST https://**functionURL**/api/scores
 #### Description